-But from an outsider’s view into the worlds of gardening, food, and herbalism, this pungently potent plant, Allium sativum (from the larger Allium genus that includes onions, leeks, and more), may seem like nothing more than what it essentially is: a simple cupboard spice.
+But from an outsider’s view into the worlds of gardening, food, and herbalism, this pungently potent plant, Allium sativum (from the larger Allium genus that includes ornamentals as well as edible onions, leeks, and more), may seem like nothing more than what it essentially is: a simple cupboard spice.

 It’s just a white bulb or perhaps a dried cooking powder that helps to bring simple dishes to life.
 But that’s not all – what you may think of as just another basic flavoring from your vegetable bin or spice cabinet accomplishes so much more, and should really be a cornerstone crop for every grower.

 Every gardener, expert or aspiring, should make room for a plot of garlic in their yard or field.
 Entire books and festivals have been dedicated solely to growing this vegetable, and many more to eating it, as well as its cultural significance, healing potential, and much else besides!

 In a way, garlic changed the world by influencing countless cultures, finding its way into the ancient agricultural, culinary, and healing traditions of almost every civilization in Europe, Asia, and Africa.